DikshaDisciplines/YUJ/_posts/2024-02-14-PregnancyYoga.md

 ### Guidelines for a Safe and Nurturing Practice:

-- **Protect your belly:** Avoid any poses that compress or overstretch your abdomen.
+- **Protect your belly:** Avoid any asanas that compress or overstretch your abdomen.

 - **Prioritize your baby's well-being:** Always practice with your baby's safety in mind.

 - **Be gentle and respectful:** Pregnancy is a time for self-care and love.
 Avoid pushing your limits.

-- **Create space and openness:** Choose poses that help you feel relaxed and spacious.
+- **Create space and openness:** Choose asanas that help you feel relaxed and spacious.

-- **Listen to your body:** If a pose feels uncomfortable, release it immediately.
+- **Listen to your body:** If a asana feels uncomfortable, release it immediately.

 - **Overstretching:** Be mindful of overstretching due to increased relaxin levels.